 Later, hard times fell upon the place and it closed.
 The town of North Hero wasn't the same without that store...it had been the honored gossip spot for so long, the town rumor mill suffered!

-We bought the property in 1993, restored the structures, and re-named it Hero's Welcome.
+Bob and Beverly Camp bought the property in 1993, restored the structures, and re-named it Hero's Welcome.
+They injected decades of retail experience and more than a little elbow grease to recreate the store in its current form.
 There are three buildings, resting cheek-by-jowl at the water's edge.
 If you pay us a visit in the summer season, you'll find thousands of items...and customers from one end to the other!
 It is an exciting place, even for us.

 We also roll out a big summer dock less than a hundred feet from the store, and welcome lake travelers from all points of the compass.
 You can get here by car, bike, horse, ferry, seaplane, kayak, canoe, water skis and even ice skates!

 We welcome thousands of folks every year, and in our busiest summer months, might see over 2000 visitors in a single day.
 It's not uncommon to step outside the building and wonder at the collection of bicycles, ski boats, Harleys, seaplanes, SeaDoos, cars and trucks that have piled up around the store.